Gary Negro Grade and Gary District High School

-The Gary Negro Grade School and the Gary District High School is a former school in Gary, West Virginia, a former coal camp owned by United States Coal and Coke Company, a subsidiary of United States Steel.
+The Gary Negro Grade School and the Gary District High School is a former school for African-Americans in Gary, West Virginia, a former coal camp owned by United States Coal & Coke Company, a subsidiary of United States Steel.

-The earliest iteration of education for black students in Gary was the six-room wood-framed Gary Consolidated School that was constructed on Red Cross Street in 1913.3 It offered elementary and junior high education.
-In 1922, the school was repurposed as the Gary Negro High School for grades 7 through 12 after a building for elementary students was built nearby.
+The earliest school for black students in Gary was the circa 1913 six-room, wood-frame Gary Consolidated School on Red Cross Street.
+3 It offered grades one to eight.
+In 1922, it was repurposed as the Gary Negro High School for grades seven through 12 after an elementary school was built nearby.

-On May 2, 1923, the United States Coal Commission released a report on Gary, giving the coal camp community an overall rating of 85 out of 100, one of the highest for any company-operated town in the United States.1 The report noted that there were separate grade and high schools for white and black children.
-The white grade school was the larger of the two, with eight rooms, water fountains, furnace heat and flush toilets in a wood framed structure.
-The school for black children was four rooms with water fountains, furnace heat and an outside privy in a wood framed building had four rooms.
+The United States Coal Commission released a report on Gary on May 2, 1923, giving the community an overall rating of 85 out of 100, one of the highest for any company-operated town in the nation.
+1 The report noted that there were separate grade and high schools for white and black children.
+The white grade school was the larger of the two, with eight rooms, water fountains, furnace heat, and flush toilets in a wood framed structure.
+The school for black children was four rooms with water fountains, furnace heat, and an outside privy in a wood framed building.

 Integration and Closure

-The McDowell County Board of Education allowed for voluntary integration based upon the individual district.7 By 1957, the number of black students attending integrated schools in the county was four times greater than the entire state of Virginia in 1959.
-At the beginning of the fall term in 1958, black students were given the option of remaining at Gary District High School or transfer to the all-white Gary High School.7 The majority of the students chose to remain at Gary District High School.5 6
+The McDowell County Board of Education allowed for voluntary integration between white and black students based upon the school district.
+7 By 1957, the number of black students attending integrated schools in the county was four times greater than the entire state of Virginia in 1959.
+At the beginning of the fall term in 1958, black students were given the option of remaining at Gary District High School or transferring to the all-white Gary High School.
+The majority of the students chose to remain at Gary District High School.
+5 6

-In 1961, the West Virginia Human Rights Commission was formed after the West Virginia League of Women Voters, the NAACP, the Federal Civil Rights Advisory Committee, and the AFL-CIO lobbied the state legislature successfully.7 The Commission discovered that in 1963, there were 88 all-black schools still operating in the state.
+The West Virginia Human Rights Commission was formed in 1961 after the West Virginia League of Women Voters, the NAACP, the Federal Civil Rights Advisory Committee, and the AFL-CIO lobbied the state legislature successfully.
+7 The Commission discovered that in 1963, there were 88 all-black schools still operating in the state.
 A meeting held in June 1964 by the State Board of Education found that only five counties still maintained all-black schools, including McDowell.
-McDowell County School Superintendent George Bryson remarked at the meeting that the county was not violating the civil rights of anyone, claiming that the county was “as integrated […] as any other county in the state.”

-- Black students at Gary District High School would attend Gary High School.
-The building would be repurposed as an integrated elementary school.5 6 7
+- Black students at Gary District High School would attend Gary High School, and the building would be repurposed as an integrated elementary school.
+5 6 7

-- Welch High School would house 10th, 11th and 12th graders in the Welch and Kimball area.7
+- Welch High School would house grades 10 to 12 in the Welch and Kimball area.
+7